apache/spark/docs/ml-features.md

 Currently we only support SQL syntax like `"SELECT ...
 FROM __THIS__ ..."` where `"__THIS__"` represents the underlying table of the input dataset.
-The select clause specifies the fields, constants, and expressions to display in the output, it can be any select clause that Spark SQL supported.
-Users can also use Spark SQL build-in function and UDFs to operate on these selected columns.
+The select clause specifies the fields, constants, and expressions to display in the output, it can be any select clause that Spark SQL supports.
+Users can also use Spark SQL built-in function and UDFs to operate on these selected columns.
-For example, `SQLTransformer` support statements like:
+For example, `SQLTransformer` supports statements like:

 * `SELECT a, a + b AS a_b FROM __THIS__`
 * `SELECT a, SQRT(b) AS b_sqrt FROM __THIS__ where a > 5`